A quick guide on In-game known issues and How to deal with them

 - Swapping takes 1 turn to complete.
 This may be confused with the desync issue but it’s how the game is intended to work.

 - What was once known as Fast-Move Denials (failure to register Fast-Move usage when the opponent’s Pokémon activates a simultaneous Charge Move) and Charge-Move Refunds (failure to register Charge-Move activation when the opponent switches simultaneously) cannot happen in current versions of the game.
-Situations that may be confused with these are all related to this in-game issue and therefore not grounds for a rematch.
+Situations that may be confused with these are all related to desync and therefore not grounds for a rematch.

 - The game may fix the desync issue at any point of the battle.